julien-nc/gpxpod/README.md

 * 🖴  is compatible with SQLite, MySQL and PostgreSQL databases
 * 🗁  adds possibility to view .gpx files directly from the "Files" app

-This app is tested under Nextcloud 14 with Firefox and Chromium.
+This app is tested under Nextcloud 16 with Firefox and Chromium.

-This app is under development.

 Link to Nextcloud application website : https://apps.nextcloud.com/apps/gpxpod